-She’s evolved quite a bit.
 The Hebrew original is closer to Shoshannah, while the Greek is more like Sousana.
-In English, she’s often Susanna, but the ‘h’ spelling feels quite appealing, too, maybe because of the recent popularity of Hannah.
+In English, it became Susanna, with or without the final H.

 Back to the original Biblical bearer of the name.